yesanton/anton-yeshchenko-cv/README.md

-This page is presenting a complete version of Anton Yeshchenko's CV
+This page is presenting a complete version of Anton Yeshchenko's CV.

+Download a pdf.